 Do you have to enroll in an ACA-compliant plan?

 The ACA’s individual mandate penalty was eliminated after the end of 2018 – meaning that a federal penalty no longer applies to people who are uninsured in 2019 and later.
-However, some states have considered or implemented their own individual coverage mandates.
+However, some states have implemented their own individual coverage mandates.

 For the most part, coverage needs to be ACA-compliant in order to meet the requirements of an individual mandate, but if you still have a grandmothered or grandfathered health plans (neither of which are required to be fully compliant with the ACA), you can keep your plan for as long as it continues to be available.

 From the earliest conversations about the Affordable Care Act, the law and its provisions have been vigorously opposed by Congressional Republicans.

 The opposition has included numerous legal challenges over the ACA’s constitutionality (among them the Texas vs. Azar/California v.
 Texas lawsuit) as well as piecemeal weakening of the law by President Donald Trump’s administration.
 Consumer advocates note that this opposition has worsened coverage options and driven premiums upward.